SiTaggart/PortfolioSite/src/posts/2019-01-11-im-super-good-at-css-and-i-dont-recommend-the-cascade-dont-@-me/index.md

 ## What the cascade isn’t

-Now, lets’ understand what the cascade is _not_:
+Now, let’s understand what the cascade is _not_:

 ### Inheritance